Dizziness and vertigo - aftercareMeniere disease - aftercare; Benign positional vertigo - aftercare

 - Put nonskid mats and grab bars near the bathtub and toilet.

-Your health care provider may prescribe medicines for nausea and vomiting.
-Lightheadedness and vertigo may improve with some medicines.
+Your provider may prescribe medicines for nausea and vomiting.
+Dizziness and vertigo may improve with some medicines.
 Commonly used drugs include:

 - Sedatives such as diazepam (Valium)

 Too much water or fluid in your body may make the symptoms worse by increasing fluid pressure in your inner ear.
 Your provider may suggest a low salt diet or water pills (diuretics).

 When to Call the Doctor